xjseabrum/LING5448-OOAD/Project6/README.md

-Empty for now as Proj6 is a midway point.
+All team members are using Python version 3.9.x for this project.

 The PDF has the current progress of the project, located here:

+Code for the project can be found here: